Lifestyle

 things to do in central london with friends

-Looking for something a little more inspired than another pint at the pub?
-Whether you’re planning a date night, catching up with friends, or just want to make your time in the West End count, Soho and its surroundings are packed with culture, conversation-starters, and low-key cool.
-Here are 15 best things to do near Soho for the grown-ups, that deliver on atmosphere, novelty, and style.
+Looking for something more inspiring than another night at the bar?
+Plan a date, meet friends, or simply make your evening in the West End memorable.
+Soho and its neighboring streets brim with culture, creativity, and effortless charm.
+Here are 15 of the best things to do near Soho for adults seeking atmosphere, novelty, and style.

 Step into the world of Sherlock Holmes with an immersive escape room experience crafted by the creators of the BBC series.
 You’ll decode clues, race against the clock, and put your detective instincts to the test.
 A perfect pick for anyone looking for things to do in Central London with friends that go beyond the usual drinks and dinner.